 Serbian architects Ivan Kucina and Nenad Katić, together with an art collector and creator Vladimir Macura, designed the Museum for the Art Collection Macura in Novi Banovci, Serbia.

-The art collection Macura includes some of the key artworks of Belgrade Surrealism (including publications in connection with the production of this art movement ) such as: famous work of Raša Teodosijević God loves the Serbs (1998), the work of Braca Dimitrijević who photographed anonymous passers-by in Berlin, also works of Bozidar Mandić from 1970, analytical sculptures made by Neša Paripović, and the works of Bogdanka Poznanović who was one of the initiators of the avant garde movement in Novi Sad.
+The art collection Macura includes some of the key artworks of Belgrade Surrealism (including publications in connection with the production of this art movement ) such as famous work of Raša Teodosijević God loves the Serbs (1998), the work of Braca Dimitrijević who photographed anonymous passers-by in Berlin, also works of Bozidar Mandić from 1970, analytical sculptures made by Neša Paripović, and the works of Bogdanka Poznanović who was one of the initiators of the avant-garde movement in Novi Sad.
 In addition, Macura museum includes the work of Ivan Picelj displayed right next to the famous artwork named Intuition by famous Joseph Beuys, as well as a sculpture by renowned Alexandar Calder.
 Macura exhibits a photo of Croatian avant-garde filmmaker, actor and conceptual artist Tomislav Gotovac, and the work of the controversial Viennese actionist Hermann Nitsch, and many more from Yugoslav contemporary art.

-Not only visitors, tourists and collectors, but also many state delegations, as well as celebrities have been visiting Kovacica for decades.
+Not only visitors, tourists, and collectors, but also many state delegations, as well as celebrities have been visiting Kovacica for decades.
 Urban myths about Kovačica are arising, and many of the visits to Kovačica have also been documented, such as a visit from 1973 when François Mitterrand stayed in Zuzana Halupova’s home (1925-2001).
 At the time, Mitterrand was the leader of the Socialists (he was elected president of France in 1981).
 The biography of Martin Jonas (1924-1996), according to many the most prominent and most idiosyncratic artist of Kovačica school, notes that his paintings can be found in many world collections, as well as in private flats such as the ones of Bridget Bardo, Ronald Regan, Ursula Andres, Alen Delon, Franco Nero, Karl Malden, Peter Justin and others …

 Mokrin house, a rural co-working and co-living space is situated in a picturesque village of Mokrin in the North of Serbia.
-Mokrin house is an interesting mixture of a modern and urban spot situated in the rural surroundings.
+Mokrin House is an interesting mixture of a modern and urban spot situated in rural surroundings.
 It is a good place for freelancers, entrepreneurs and digital nomads who are looking for a getaway from big cities and crowds and enjoy living and working in the countryside.